 Select a location for the unit and its support system (curb or other) that provides for the minimum clearances required for safety.
-This includes the clearance to combustible surfaces, unit performance and service access below, around and above unit as specified in Fig. 3.
+This includes the clearance to combustible surfaces, unit performance and service access below, around and above unit as specified in unit drawings.
+See Fig. 2 and 3.